Diary of Staff Nurse Christine Erica Strom - 1917-1919 - Part 2

 the open air cafés, on the pavements.
 Had

-a siesta after lunch - I don't think they are
+a siesta after lunch - I dont think they are

-much good - we felt so much worse after it -
+much good - we felt so much worse

 down to Victoria & back.
 Passed Mosque

-(Sidi Babur?)
-Chatby with numerous cemetries.
+(Sadi Babur?)
+Chatby c̄ numerous cemetries,

 Saw Stephanos in fig groves, native quarters